Hellenization in the Byzantine Empire: The Alexiad: Anna Komnene

-This Hellenizing veneration of Classical Greek culture is clearly seen in Byzantine literature.
+This Hellenising veneration of Classical Greek culture is clearly seen in Byzantine literature.
 This particularly includes the historical works of princess, physician and historian Anna Komnene of the Komnenos Dynasty of the 12th century.
-In her esteemed historical work recounting the Crusades of the 12th century which threatened Byzantium's lands in the East, The Alexiad utilises clear classical Greek styles of epic poetry and rhetoric, associated with Homer and a historiographical "empirical spirit" of historians such a Thucydides, striving to derive historical accounts from first hand experience.
+In her esteemed historical work recounting the Crusades of the 12th century which threatened Byzantium's lands in the East, The Alexiad utilises clear classical Greek styles of epic poetry and rhetoric, associated with Homer and a historiographical "empirical spirit" of historians such as Thucydides, striving to derive historical accounts from first hand experience.
 Modern scholarship has drawn causal links to Greek mythology's influences in her work.
 As historian Lenora Neville notes: